dabeaz-course/practical-python/Notes/05_Object_model/01_Dicts_revisited.md

 class E(C, D): pass
 ```

-What happens when you access at attribute?
+What happens when you access an attribute?

 ```python
 e = E()